 Anyway, you’ve got this keyword gap.
 What do you do?

 There are two options:

 - You can double-down on your original keyword and update your article to rank for that initial keyword.
 (This tutorial is an excellent resource if you opt to go this route.)

 - You can take what Google is giving you and rework your article (in an editorially-sound way, of course) to better align with the keyword phrase that you are ranking for.

 I’m sure SEO experts look at those two options and respond with a blunt “duh.”
 And that’s fair.
 It is pretty obvious when you think about it.
 But, I hadn’t really considered the second option until I faced this issue.

-Coming from my world — which has largely focused on identifying target audiences, creating valuable content for those audience, and optimizing for conversion — I had always applied SEO as a one-and-done sort of thing.
+Coming from my world — which has largely focused on identifying target audiences, creating valuable content for those audiences, and optimizing for conversion — I had always applied SEO as a one-and-done sort of thing.
 Important, certainly, but something that was incorporated into the editorial and production stages and not revisited after publication.